dojonorth/enemy-of-state/README.md

 The last remaining question in this task is, does it handle deleted Beebs?
 Does it respond appropriately?
 (410s vs 404s?)

+## Further tasks

+Depending on how you get on in the workshop, you may have time to attack more tasks / problems in this small project.
+They don't need to be done in order, or to any predefined spec - in fact, the implementation of each may depend on your solutions to previous tasks.

-## Task 3 - Add Beeb on front-end.
+### Add Beeb form

-activate form.
+From a web app point of view, Beebr is currently a very static read-only site.
+How about adding an input to the whole thing?

+At its heart, with this event-focused architecture, this should be relatively straight forward:

+Add a form to our view
+Add a route to listen for POSTs etc
-modify event store.
+Eventstore.save the event
-refresh?
+Refresh

+However, it does come with some other questions:

-where does the ID come from? keep an ID counter somewhere?
+Where does the ID come from?
+Do we keep an ID counter somewhere?
+Where?

-what about server-side validation? limit chars etc.
+What about server-side validation?
+We might want to limit Beeb length or strip out malicious code - where does this logic take place?

 ## Task 4 - Add Users.